 Nutrients in the San Francisco Bay are a major issue for the Bay Area water quality community.
-Historically, the San Francisco Bay has not been adversely impacted by nutrient loading, although there are indications that its resilience is decreasing.
+Historically, the San Francisco Bay has not been adversely impacted by nutrient loading even though it is nutrient-enriched compared to other estuaries around the country.
+Stakeholders in the Region wish to better understand this resiliency, and whether it may be threatened in the future.
 Numerous scientific studies are being conducted by several entities, including the Regional Monitoring Program, to understand the impact of nutrients on the San Francisco Bay.
-While these studies are ongoing, BACWA leadership is working with regulators to ensure that our membership’s future nutrient effluent limits are based on sound science.
+BACWA members are major contributors to help fund the studies.
+While these studies are ongoing, BACWA leadership is working with regulators to ensure that any future nutrient effluent limits are based on sound science.

 This page provides a central location to access BACWA’s library of documents related to nutrients, links to nutrient efforts around the Bay Area, as well as nutrient-related presentations from previous meetings.
 It will be updated frequently to alert BACWA members to upcoming nutrient-related meetings as well as other developments.

 The second Nutrient Watershed Permit was adopted on May 8, 2019, and will come into effect July 1, 2019.
 The permit has four central tenets: